Esri/public-transit-tools/add-GTFS-to-a-network-dataset/TroubleshootingGuide.md

 If one of the steps above fails, it's likely that ArcMap's reference to python is messed up.
 You can try reinstalling ArcMap, talking to your systems administrator, or calling [Esri Tech Support](http://support.esri.com/).

+## <a name="LineShape"></a>My TransitLines feature class has diagonal lines everywhere and doesn't look like the actual transit system
+This is correct.
+The TransitLines feature class contains straight-line connections between transit stops that are directly connected by transit service.
+They are meant to conceptually represent the connection rather than the actual paths taken by transit vehicles.

+The Add GTFS to a Network Dataset toolbox produces data designed specifically to be incorporated into a network dataset to be used for transit network analysis.
+Because the network dataset will use travel times derived from the GTFS schedules, the geometry of the TransitLines features is actually irrelevant to the analysis.

+If you wish to create a nice-looking visual representation of your transit lines, you should instead use the [Display GTFS in ArcGIS](http://esri.github.io/public-transit-tools/DisplayGTFSinArcGIS.html) toolbox.

 ## <a name="CorruptGDB"></a>A tool failed with "ExecuteError: ERROR 999999: Error executing function.
 Failed to execute (CreateFeatureclass)."
 This failure is usually a symptom that the geodatabase has gotten corrupted somehow.
 Delete your geodatabase, create a new one, and try running the tool again.